petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - Hard limits can sometimes be triggered by electrical noise.
 If you get false alarms, check the shielding on your limit switch wires and consider adding a small capacitor (e.g., 0.1uF) across the switch input pins.
 - In "Strict Mode," you cannot simply jog off a triggered switch.
 You must reset and perform a homing cycle, which is safer as it re-establishes the machine's true position.
-- When hard limits are enabled, the switches are **only** active during motion.
-They are ignored when the machine is idle to prevent accidental alarms.
+- Normally-closed (NC) switches are safer (detect wire breaks) and more EMI resistant, so ideally try to use Normally Closed switches.

 ---